What’s Going on With the FBI Investigation Into Allegations Against Kavanaugh?

 Who’s cooperating?

-Per the New York Times, Senate Republicans and the White House instructed the FBI to interview just four witnesses: Mark Judge, Kavanaugh’s alleged accomplice who Ford says was present during her alleged assault; P.J.
+Originally, Senate Republicans and the White House instructed the FBI to interview just four witnesses: Mark Judge, Kavanaugh’s alleged accomplice who Ford says was present during her alleged assault; P.J.
 Smyth, another one of Kavanaugh’s high-school friends; Leland Keyser, who was high-school friends with Ford; and Ramirez.
-While Swetnick, Kavanaugh’s third accuser, has stated that she’s willing to cooperate with investigation, the FBI reportedly will not interview her.
-(On Sunday, Trump denied limiting the investigation, tweeting that the FBI will “interview whoever they deem appropriate, at their discretion.”)
+While Julie Swetnick, Kavanaugh’s third accuser, has stated that she’s willing to cooperate with investigation, the FBI did not have any plans to interview her.

+After receiving backlash for putting strict constraints on the probe, Trump authorized the FBI to “interview anybody that they want within reason,” including Swetnick, according to an October 1 report from the New York Times.
+(Trump went out of his way to note that he’s been told the Swetnick has “very little credibility,” however.)
+The same day, nine Democrats on the Senate Judiciary Committee sent a list of 24 people and entities that they believe should be interviewed to White House Counsel Don McGahn and FBI Director Chris Wray.

-The FBI only has one week to conduct the probe; per a member of Ford’s legal team, the bureau has not yet reached out to her or her lawyers.
+The FBI still only has one week to conduct the probe; per a member of Ford’s legal team, the bureau has not yet reached out to her or her lawyers.

 When will the FBI investigation end?